ABOUT THE PROFESSIONAL DEVELOPMENT ACADEMY

 What is the best position for a teacher in a class?

-The teacher remains central to the action keeping the class moving.
-He moves from individual to individual keeping them going, correcting and encouraging both the children and the parents.
+The teacher remains central to the class to ensure they can see all children whilst keeping the class moving.
+The teacher moves from individual to individual keeping them moving, correcting and encouraging both the children and the parents.

 What if I don’t have a ledge?